UffizziCloud/ephemeral-cluster-operator/README.md

 ## Features

-- **Virtual Cluster Creation**: Automate the creation of virtual clusters with custom configurations.
+- **Uffizzi Cluster Creation**: Automate the creation of virtual clusters with custom configurations.
 - **Ingress Configuration**: Expose Ingress for the virtual cluster.
 Ingresses created inside a UffizziCluster are automatically exposed through the host cluster.
 - **Resource Management**: Configure resource quotas, limit ranges, and other Kubernetes resources for the virtual cluster.
 - **Sleep Mode**: Suspend the virtual cluster if it is not being used for a certain period, optimizing resource usage.